What We are Fighting for: Care and Support for People with MS

 Linda lives with progressive MS and understands how difficult a diagnosis of MS can be.

-levels of government to recognize and connect all the pieces of the big picture
+government to recognize and connect all the pieces of the big

 1. People with MS, those with other diseases of the brain, and people with disabilities need equitable access to a continuum of appropriate high quality housing and care.
 This means governments need to: